-Brian Kelly is in his 19th year as head coach of the men's and women's water polo squads.
+Brian Kelly is in his 20th year as head coach of the men's and women's water polo squads.
 The fourth coach in the history of the men's program and founder of the women's program, Kelly has guided his alma mater since 1995.

 Under Kelly, the men's squad has been nationally ranked five times.
-On the women's side, the Gaels have posted 16 consecutive winning records, including MAAC Championships in 2004, 2011, 2012 and 2013.
+On the women's side, the Gaels posted 16 consecutive winning records, from 1998 to 2013, and claimed MAAC Championships in 2004, 2011, 2012 and 2013.
 The 2011 squad earned a program-high 26 wins, including a perfect 10-0 record in MAAC competition, and earned the Gaels their first national ranking.
 The season concluded with an eighth-place finish at the NCAA Championship in Ann Arbor, MI.

-An eight-time coach of the year selection, Kelly was honored by the CWPA Northern Division in 2005 and the MAAC Water Polo League in 2003, 2007, 2011 and 2012.
+An eight-time coach of the year selection, Kelly was honored by the CWPA Northern Division in 2005 and the MAAC in 2003, 2007, 2011 and 2012.
 He was also recognized by the women's CWPA NY Division in 1999 and the CWPA Northern Division in 2000, 2001 and 2003.

 A native of Chicago, Kelly began his water polo career at an early age playing in the Chicago Park District Leagues for Ridge Park.
 He continued playing water polo throughout grammar school and into high school where he attended Brother Rice HS on the city's south side.
 There he played under former Olympian and Illinois Hall of Fame coach Jim "Moose" Mulcrone.
 He helped lead Br.
 Rice to two Illinois State Titles in '88 and '89.
 In 1990 he led all scorers in the state playoffs garnering 21 goals and was selected the MVP of the Illinois High School Water Polo.
 Prior to the 2007 season, Kelly was inducted into the Illinois Water Polo Hall of Fame.
 In April of 2012, he was inducted into the Br.
 Rice Athletics Circle of Champions Hall of Fame.